Teacher Advisor With Watson

 Finding Content on the Old Teacher Advisor

 One of the first things I did as Design Lead was perform a comprehensive audit of the current beta product in order to identify our strengths, weaknesses and areas of opportunity.
-Here are some of the things I learned about the beta product I inherited:
+Here are some of the things I learned about the product I inherited:

 Hard to use filters